Dodgers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and Ian Happ will be among the stars on display when the Los Angeles Dodgers play the Chicago Cubs on Saturday at 9:10 PM ET, at Dodger Stadium.
+Dansby Swanson and the Chicago Cubs face the Los Angeles Dodgers on Sunday at Dodger Stadium.
+Julio Urias will start for Los Angeles, with first pitch at 4:10 PM ET.

-The Dodgers have been listed as -150 moneyline favorites in this matchup against the Cubs (+125).
-The total is 9 runs for the contest (with -115 odds to go over and -105 odds to go under).
+The favored Dodgers have -250 moneyline odds against the underdog Cubs, who are listed at +195.
+The total is 8.5 runs for the matchup (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Dodgersgear!
 Head to Fanatics to find jerseys, shirts, and much more.